Types of expansion slots on the mainboard

 This post is lesson 20 of 42 in the subject Computer Hardware

-Expansion slots on the mainboard allow connecting more devices such as graphics cards, sound cards, etc. That helps the computer to handle more work.
-There are many types of expansion slots, but the most popular are still PCI and PCI Express (PCIe) slots.
+Expansion slots on the motherboard enable connecting additional devices such as graphics cards, sound cards, and others.
+This helps the computer handle more work.
+While there are many types of expansion slots, the most popular remain PCI and PCI Express (PCIe) slots.

 1. ISA slot

-This is a slot for expansion cards such as network cards, sound cards by the old standards.
-The transfer rate of sending data (Bus speed) from the expansion card through this slot to the mainboard is low.
+This slot is for expansion cards, like network cards and sound cards according to the old standards.
+However, the transfer rate of sending data (Bus speed) from the expansion card through this slot to the mainboard is low.

 ISA slot